Residential Housing and Dining Policies

 Undergraduate students who are not eligible for registration in the fall are not eligible for summer housing in the residence halls.
 Students who, during the summer, become ineligible for fall registration must move out of their summer assignment upon notification of their change in status.

 Eligible students may apply for the entire summer session.
 There will be no other prorating of partial stays.

-The fine for late cancellation of summer housing is $250 if cancellation is received prior to the beginning of the summer housing period.
+The charge for late cancellation of summer housing is $250 if cancellation is received prior to the beginning of the summer housing period.
 After the start of summer housing, no refunds will be administered.

 - If one student in a room with overflow elects to move to a permanent space, the rent for the students remaining reverts to the full rate.

-Undergraduate students who receive their degree at the end of the fall term, and who are continuing as graduate students at MIT for the spring term may remain in undergraduate housing for the spring term with permission from the Housing Office.
+Undergraduate students who receive their degree at the end of the fall term, and who are continuing as graduate students at MIT for the spring term, may remain in undergraduate housing for the spring term with permission from the Housing Office.

 - hunting knives, switchblades, swords, and other dangerous blades

 Students withdraw from MIT for several reasons.
-Most withdrawals are processed by Student Support Services (i.e., Voluntary Withdrawals, Medical Withdrawals) or are voted on by the Committee on Academic Performance (i.e., Required Withdrawals).
+Most withdrawals are processed by Student Support Services (i.e., voluntary withdrawals, medical withdrawals) or are voted on by the Committee on Academic Performance (i.e., required withdrawals).